marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

-## Client Server Back-End Implementation &#x1F537;
+## Client-Server Back-End Implementation &#x1F537;

 * Client–Server Model Method
   * **Model instantaneously calculating and sending game results** as player progresses through gameplay
   * Client game sessions run synchronously with aimbot server using user input with client session
-  * Two functionality options: **Run aimbot purely on  game server** OR **game server mirrors client gameplay and continuously validates game state with aimbot**
+  * Two functionality options:
+   * **Run aimbot purely on  game server**
+   * **game server mirrors client gameplay and continuously validates game state with aimbot**

 * Modifying Game Rules World Method
   * Aimbot targets servers with no rule enforcement or data integrity
   * Synchronize all client data with information about all of the other clients
-  * Hack program will reveal where all the players in the game are, what team they are on, and what state they're in — health, weapon, ammo etc
+  * Hack program will reveal where all the players in the game are, team status, and game state with information on health HP, weapon, ammo, and etc
   * **Data from client will allow player to break game rules, manipulate server, or manipulate other clients**